Delivered by Mrs. Nurjehan Mawani, Diplomatic Representative of His Highness the Aga Khan to the Islamic Republic of Afghanistan

 On behalf of the Aga Khan Development Network (AKDN), allow me to extend my sincere appreciation to the Government of Pakistan for hosting the Ministerial Conference of the Heart of Asia-Istanbul Process (HoA-IP) and for the gracious hospitality extended to us.
 AKDN is honoured to participate in this important regional initiative.

 AKDN is a long-standing partner to the peoples and Government of Afghanistan, to the peoples and Government of Pakistan, and indeed to the peoples and governments of the region.
-We are honored to be a supporting organization of the HoA-IP since its inception in 2011.
+We are honoured to be a supporting organisation of the HoA-IP since its inception in 2011.
 To this end, we have engaged in activities of the Confidence Building Measures (CBMs) for Education; Trade, Commerce and Investment; and Disaster Management led by the Islamic Republic of Iran, Republic of India and Islamic Republic of Pakistan respectively.

-We commend the lead countries on the progress of the activities undertaken within the CBMs as reported at the Senior Officials Meeting, and encourage them to extend their reach further to the supporting countries and organizations to build upon the outcomes achieved thus far.
+We commend the lead countries on the progress of the activities undertaken within the CBMs as reported at the Senior Officials Meeting, and encourage them to extend their reach further to the supporting countries and organisations to build upon the outcomes achieved thus far.
 We urge Afghanistan as the ‘Heart of Asia’ to develop mechanisms for enhancing greater synergy and coordination between the CBMs so as to hasten the impact on the quality of life of the peoples of Afghanistan and the region.
-The CBMs, when applied synergistically have the potential to contribute significantly to the objective of the HoA-IP, namely to “galvanize regional cooperation and development in Afghanistan and its near and extended neighborhoods”.
+The CBMs, when applied synergistically have the potential to contribute significantly to the objective of the HoA-IP, namely to “galvanise regional cooperation and development in Afghanistan and its near and extended neighbourhoods”.

 With programmes and investments in partnership with governments across the Heart of Asia region, AKDN seeks to improve the quality of human life, in health, education, cultural and economic development, with a “core conviction that human progress depends on human cooperation, even across difficult lines of division”.